Ben Affleck ‘Batman’ Movie: Will ‘The Batman’ Film That Affleck Is Scheduled To Write, Direct And Star In Actually Happen Or Is The Warner Bros/DC Cinematic Universe Doomed?

 Director Writer and Star Ben Affleck

 Many critics and fans alike have declared that the Ben Affleck Batman may just be the best version of the character we’ve ever seen on screen.
-Certainly, there was nothing in been Affleck’s performance as Batman in Batman v Superman that in any way led to the underwhelming performance of that film.
+Certainly, there was nothing in Ben Affleck’s performance as Batman in Batman v Superman that in any way led to the underwhelming performance of that film.

 In fact, Batman wouldn’t be getting made this quickly if it weren’t for the performance of Ben Affleck in the last film.
 It was this performance of Affleck as Gotham’s Dark Knight that convinced the studio to push the production of a solo Batman film forward, instead of waiting until after the second of the Justice League films.